International

 📝

 Note: Check if the deceased had a Bestattungsvorsorge (funeral provision contract).
-Many Swiss seniors prepay their funerals to ensure their wishes are met and to relieve their children of the financial burden.
+Many Swiss seniors prepay their funerals to ensure their wishes are met and to relieve their children of the financial impact.

 Essential Checklists for Swiss Funerals